brizik/TESTING/WTestComponent_4_create_a_new__wallet.md

 ## Wallet Name dialog appears

-**check the screen:**
+## check the screen

-screen title: Wallet Name
+- screen title: Wallet Name

-action button: arrow facing to the left - leads back to previous dialog: Add Wallet
+- action button: arrow facing to the left - leads back to previous dialog: Add Wallet

-in the text field the default wallet name displayed: Wallet (can be edited) highlighted in blue
+- in the text field the default wallet name displayed: Wallet (can be edited) highlighted in blue

-action button at the right bottom corner: Continue is active/green
+- action button at the right bottom corner: `Continue` is active/green

 <img width="1145" alt="Wallet Name dialog" src="https://user-images.githubusercontent.com/123734066/223474977-64f138fc-101c-42a6-8a4e-b4b8073827c7.png">

 it is possible to **rename** the wallet by deleting the default text (Wallet):

-text in field: Type in a wallet name
+- text in field: Type in a wallet name

 action buttons:

-- Continue button is greyed out - inactive until accepted name is typed.
+- `Continue` button is greyed out - inactive until accepted name is typed.

-- Cancel button is active
+- `Cancel` button is active

 <img width="1027" alt="type in a wallet name" src="https://user-images.githubusercontent.com/123734066/223727677-a8053ffb-4927-4780-9b9a-bff72db516a6.png">